a-tokyo/generator-at-angular/index.md

     - Documentation can be view in docs/docs.html which is a simple angular application to view the docs in a neat way.
     - The Documentation itself is stored in docs/docs-assets/docs.js in JSON that can be edited and customized.

+### Generator options
+  - To create an angular application quickly using the defaults run <br/>
+      `yo at-angular --d` or `yo at-angular --default`
+  - To create an angular application quickly using the [DREIDEV](http://dreidev.com) structure and defaults run <br/>
+      `yo at-angular --dreidev`

-### Tips:
+### Tips
   - To keep the SASS/SCSS clean and modular use [BEM Syntax](http://css-tricks.com/bem-101/)
   - To keep the git repository's branch model modular and scalable use [git flow](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/)
   - For more information about versions, features and migration check the [wiki](http://github.com/A-Tokyo/generator-at-angular/wiki)
   - For help, questions, feature requests and bug reports, [submit an issue](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/)

 ### Known bugs: